-Strategy Description First identified Status Year(s) updated Agency-wide strategies 13.A.01 Down payment assistance: Allocate MTW Block Grant funds to offer a local down payment assistance program.
-2004 MTW Plan Activated in 2004 Reactivated in 2021 2004-R 2007 2021

-13.A.02 Savings match incentive: Program that matches savings and provides financial information for participating public housing and HCV households leaving subsidized housing for homeownership or unsubsidized rental units.
-2012 MTW Plan Activated in 2013 Reactivated in 2021 2021 13.A.03 (formerly 13.H.01) Mortgage assistance: Seattle Housing Authority may develop a homeownership program that includes mortgage subsidy.
-2008 MTW Plan Activated in 2021 2021 Voucher strate egies 13.H.01 Recategorize ed as 13.A.03 (2 021) 13.H.02 180-day EOP clock: The 180-day End of Participation "clock" due to income will start when a family's Housing Assistance Payment (HAP) reaches \$50 or less.
+Strategy Description First identified Status Year(s) updated Agency-wide str ategies 13.A.01 Down payment assistance: Allocate MTW Block Grant funds to offer a local down payment assistance program.
+2004 MTW Plan Activated in 2004 Reactivated in 2021 2004-R 2007 2021 13.A.02 Savings match incentive: Program that matches savings and provides financial information for participating public housing and HCV households leaving subsidized housing for homeownership or unsubsidized rental units.
+2012 MTW Plan Activated in 2013 Reactivated in 2021 2021 Voucher strategies 13.H.01 Monthly mortgage assistance: SHA may develop a homeownership program that includes a monthly mortgage subsidy.
+2008 MTW Plan Has not been implemented None 13.H.02 180-day EOP clock: The 180-day End of Participation "clock" due to income will start when a family's Housing Assistance Payment (HAP) reaches \$50 or less.
 2010 MTW Plan Activated in 2010 2012 2021 Public housing st rategies 13.P.01 End of Participation for higher income households in mixed-income communities: In mixed-income communities, SHA will remove subsidy when household income exceeds the established limit for six months.
 2012 MTW Plan Activated in 2016 2017 2018 13.P.02 Incentives for positive tenant departures and housing stability: SHA may provide a financial incentive to public housing households who vacate their unit in a manner consistent with SHA unit guidelines.
 2019 MTW Plan Activated in 2019 None